List of Days of Our Lives characters introduced in the 1980s: Shane Donovan

 In July 2013, Jeannie appeared in Salem, having dropped the name and instead uses her middle name, Theresa.
 She works at the hospital as Jennifer Horton's assistant and later in Human Resources as the assistant to Anne Milbauer.
 In late 2016, Shane, apparently back in the ISA, returned to warn Theresa that her ex-boyfriend, a Mexican drug cartel boss, was back in town and wanting to reunite with her.
 The man was apparently so powerful that even Victor Kiriakis is afraid to cross him.
 Theresa relented and staged her disappearance to return to Mexico with him to protect her friends and family, who the man had threatened.
 In January 2017, agent Shane was back in town to inform the Salem gang that Stefano DiMera, for whose murder Hope Brady was serving a life sentence, was actually seen alive and well in Prague orchestrating a series of arms deals.
 Shane's mysterious demeanor during these appearances suggest more to the story than he was letting on.
 This proved to be true when it was revealed that Shane and brother-in-law Steve Johnson engineered the whole affair, and that Shane himself was impersonating Stefano, to "prove" that Stefano was alive and thereby secure Hope's freedom.

 Shane appeared in the first season of Days of Our Lives: Beyond Salem where he tasked John Black to find gemstones belonging to an artifact called the Alamainian Peacock, an item that Hope Brady stole when she was brainwashed by Stefano DiMera to be Princess Gina.
 During the mission, Shane is knocked unconscious by his brother Drew who impersonates him to retrieve the stones for his plans to destroy Salem and other cities.
 Ben Weston and Ciara Brady find him and untie him.
 Before he leaves, Shane makes it clear to Ben he doesn't think of him as innocent due to him killing his granddaughter Paige and other women.
-After Drew and his partner, Dimitri von Leuschner, are arrested, Shane returns to the ISA.
+After Drew and his partner, Dimitri von Leuschner, are arrested, Shane returns to the ISA, where he ultimately becomes the agency's director.
+He has since made sporadic appearance on the show such as handling an investigation into Victor's plane crash and discovering the briefcase containing his will, and later helps locate John when he goes missing on an ISA mission and attended his funeral in June 2025.